1954–55 Port Vale F.C. season: Second Division

 The pre-season saw the players taken on a short outing to Ireland for their exploits the previous season.
 No major signings took place, and no players of note departed in the summer.
 Chairman Fred Burgess boasted of his team's loyalty.

 The season opened with a 1–0 defeat at The Memorial Stadium to Bristol Rovers, though the team put in 'an encouraging display'.
 Two days later Vale Park welcomed a crowd of 26,805 for a 1–1 draw with Notts County.
 When they travelled to the Victoria Ground on 4 September, Stoke City had a 100% win record, but 46,777 locals witnessed a goalless draw between the Potteries clubs.
-Twelve days later Vale travelled to Vetch Field, where they lost 7–1 to Swansea Town, a team they had beaten 1–0 just ten days earlier.
+Twelve days later, Vale travelled to Vetch Field, where they opened the scoring only to lose 7–1 to Swansea Town, a team they had beaten 1–0 just ten days earlier.
 This occurred because Tommy Cheadle and Stan Turner had to leave the game before half-time with injuries.
-The heavy defeat seemed to have destroyed the reputation of 'the Steele Curtain', as the team would have to wait another fourteen matches before holding a clean sheet.
-During this time manager Freddie Steele switched tactics from a defensive set-up to 'a semi-continental style' in the hunt for goals.
+The heavy defeat seemed to have destroyed the reputation of 'the Steele Curtain', as the team would have to wait another 14 matches before holding a clean sheet.
+During this time, manager Freddie Steele switched tactics from a defensive set-up to 'a semi-continental style' in the hunt for goals.
 Five straight losses followed, as the players struggled to adapt.
 Also lost was their record of 42 home games without a loss when on 18 September 1954, Blackburn Rovers claimed a 3–0 victory.
-Basil Hayward dropped from the first eleven, they failed to beat strugglers Ipswich Town as the club hovered above the relegation zone.
-A win at the City Ground sustained them until two home wins came in late-December.
-In December Cyril Done, an experienced striker was signed from Tranmere Rovers for a four-figure fee.
+Basil Hayward dropped from the first XI, they failed to beat strugglers Ipswich Town as the club hovered above the relegation zone.
+A 3–2 win over Nottingham Forest at the City Ground sustained them until two home wins came in late-December.
+They had to do without Ken Griffiths, however, who sustained an ankle injury.
+On 27 November, Vale crashed to a 7–2 defeat at Birmingham City after Tommy Cheadle was stretchered off after half an hour with a fractured rib.
+In December, Cyril Done, an experienced striker, was signed from Tranmere Rovers for a four-figure fee.
+He helped to inspire a 4–0 victory over Fulham on 27 December.